 - Milk: Use high fat content milk, the highest you can get!
 It makes all the difference in the world when it comes to deepness of the taste

 - Sugar: Simple, white granulated sugar is perfectly fine.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here.
+If you want to learn about the different types of sugar and how to use them in baking, please read my Sugar guide.
 I prefer my pastry cream not overly sweet as you will see

 - Egg: Some recipes call for whole egg however I strongly advise to use egg yolk only for the best texture and flavour.
 Perhaps try my pavlova recipe if you want to use up your egg whites or my macaron recipe also requires egg white.
 Other, maybe not so obvious note is that the colour of your egg yolk will dictate the colour of your pastry cream.
 I prefer bright yellow colour hence trying to purchase the best quality, free range-eggs when I am making pastry cream.
 Few times I made this recipe using eggs from my parent’s farm, OMG the colour was just out of this world!
 Needless to say use fresh egg eggs

 - Flour: Flour is one of the thickening agent in this pastry cream recipe, use AP flour.
 No, it won’t taste like flour!
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my Flour guide.

 - Starch: Corn starch is the other thickening agent in the recipe, theoretically you could only use flour only OR starch only however I prefer 50%-50%.